3-1-1-Codeup/project/README.md

     - Is there a significant difference between the call reason and level of delay?

 #### Hypothesis:
-- $H_0$: "The call reason of the issue and the level of delay are independent from each other"
+- Null Hypothesis: "The call reason of the issue and the level of delay are independent from each other"

-- $H_a$: "The call reason and the level of delay are dependent from one another."
+- Alternative Hypothesis: "The call reason and the level of delay are dependent from one another."

 #### Results:
 - We reject the null hypothesis.
 The call reason and the level of delay are dependent from one another.